Discussing To Your Children About Therapy

 Start by inquiring about the expectations of older kids who may have some idea of what therapy entails.
 This will help your child from stigmatizing ideas Many children—and even adults—mistakenly believe that a psychotherapist’s role is to provide advice.
 Tell your older children that the purpose of a mental health professional is to learn about you and assist you in identifying your goals and a course of action.
 As children get older, learning the importance of seeking advice from an expert can be extremely beneficial as it will broaden their horizons and enable them to make better decisions.

-Present Therapy As A New Adventure
+Present The Treatment As A New Adventure

 When children are engaged and excited about an activity, it is more likely to succeed.
 Please remind your children of your excitement for their upcoming journey and their good fortune in spending time and playing with someone special at least once a week.
 Discuss with their counselor if it is appropriate to accompany them to the initial appointment in the therapy facility or if it would be best to let them meet the therapist independently.